RelationalAI SDK for Go

 id := rsp.Transaction.ID

-for { // poll until transaction is either completed or aborted
+for { // Poll until the transaction is either completed or aborted.

 txn, err := client.GetTransaction(id)